emmasmth/getGFTD-capstone/README.md

 ## Installation Instructions

 This code is being run and developed on [Xcode](https://developer.apple.com/xcode/).
+To install the code,
+'''
+npm install
+'''

 ## How to Run